Snakes in Chinese mythology: The Five Noxious Creatures

 On the fifth day of the fifth month of the Chinese calendar is the festival of the Double Fifth (Duanwu).
 Many of the activities traditional on this holiday involve expelling various sources of potential evil influences.
 One of these involves driving away the Five Noxious Creatures (wu du), of which the Snake is one.

 Real and legendary

 Some reports of fantastic snakes may belong more properly to the field of cryptozoology, legend, or folktale, rather than mythology or religion.

-An example of this, is the "sudden striker" snake of Sunzi's Art of War that was supposed to be able to fight with both head and tail, and was used as a simile for how a general who is expert at military deployment does so.
+An example of this, is the "sudden striker" snake of Sun Tzu's The Art of War that was supposed to be able to fight with both head and tail, and was used as a simile for how a general who is expert at military deployment does so.
 The Sudden Striker snake supposedly lived on "Mount Ch'ang": (Roger T. Ames believes this to have been Mount Heng, but written with a different character to avoid a naming taboo on the given name of Han Wendi).